 - Locally owned businesses make more efficient use of infrastructure.
 Local businesses are often located in smaller, more compact buildings, which means that they use less land and fewer resources than large, sprawling shopping malls.

 - An analysis from the Government Finance Review, drawing on data from a sample of 30 cities in 10 states, found that a community earns about $7 in property taxes per acre on the average big-box retail store, compared to $287 per acre on a mixed-use, mid-rise business district.
 The compact nature of these districts also means they make more efficient use of public infrastructure and services.

 Put your money to work locally.

-Using a locally based financial institution puts your money to work growing the local economy, and backs businesses that share a commitment to our community.
+Locally based financial institutions put your money to work growing the local economy, and back businesses that share a commitment to our community.

 79 percent of independent businesses that used community banks report they were satisfied with their overall experience, compared with 67 percent for large banks and just 49 percent for online lenders.